pipelinecd/pipeline/Technical-Design:-System-design.md

 # Design Roadmap

+Namings in this roadmap are work-in-progress, just like the designs

 ## v1
 Starting with a single application that does it all in a single process, calling external commands from the `Runner`.
 ```